The picture opposite was taken at Sale's Jackson's Boat sometime in the early 1900s and was recently rediscovered.

 "The interesting thing is that there's been a building on the side since the sixteenth century.
 The current building is seventeenth century and wasn't always a pub."

 She added: "Legend has it that Bonnie Prince Charlie visited Jackson's Boat in Sale as he rallied his troops in the north.
-The original story was associated with that, but what's happened recently is very different.
+The original story was associated with that, but what's happened recently

 "The current licensees, Paul and David, are experiencing odd and scattered unexplained incidents.
 It's not regular and not the same thing all the time but nevertheless unexplained and ongoing.